daisukeiot/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     <img src=".//media/image88.png" style="width:5.in;height:1.58982in" alt="A screenshot of a cell phone Description automatically generated" />

-21. Within 5 seconds of sending the Reboot command, the SAM-IoT developmemt board should reset itself.
+21. Within 5 seconds of sending the Reboot command, the SAM-IoT development board should reset itself.
 Once the Blue and Green LED's stay constantly ON, press the SW0 and SW1 buttons (the Red LED may toggle with each button press)

     <img src=".//media/image89.png" style="width:5.in;height:1.28982in" alt="A screenshot of a cell phone Description automatically generated" />